Lord Howe Island: Tourism

 Lord Howe Island is known for its geology, birds, plants, and marine life.
 Popular tourist activities include scuba diving, birdwatching, snorkelling, surfing, kayaking, and fishing.
 To relieve pressure on the small island environment, only 400 tourists are permitted at any one time.
-The island is reached by plane from Sydney Airport or Brisbane Airport to Lord Howe Island Airport in less than two hours.
+The island is reached by plane from Sydney Airport to Lord Howe Island Airport in less than two hours.
 The Permanent Park Preserve declared in 1981 has similar management guidelines to a national park.

 Facilities

 With fewer than 800 people on the island at any time, facilities are limited; they include a bakery, butcher, general store, liquor store, restaurants, post office, museum, and information centre, a police officer, a ranger, and an ATM at the bowling club.
 Stores are shipped to the island fortnightly by Island Trader from Port Macquarie.
 The island has a small four-bed hospital and dispensary.
 A small botanic garden displays labelled local plants in its grounds.
 Most electricity is supplied by 1.3 MW solar power and 3.7 MWh battery at 240 volts AC, complemented by diesel generators.
 No public transport or mobile phone coverage is available, but public telephones, fax facilities, and internet access are, as well as a local radio station and newsletter, The Signal.

 Tourist accommodation ranges from luxury lodges to apartments and villa units.
 The currency is the Australian dollar, and there are two banks.
 No camping facilities are on the island and remote-area camping is not permitted.
 To protect the fragile environment of Ball's Pyramid (which carries the last remaining wild population of the endangered Lord Howe Island stick insect), recreational climbing there is prohibited.
 No pets are allowed without permission from the board.
 Islanders use tanked rainwater, supplemented by bore water for showers and washing clothes.